x676f64/secureum-mind_map/content/7. Audit Findings 101/Adding new variables to multi-level inherited upgradeable contracts may break storage layout.md

 When using this upgradeability approach, and when working with multi-level inheritance, if a new variable is introduced in a parent contract, that addition can potentially overwrite the beginning of the storage layout of the child contract, causing critical misbehaviors in the system.

 ### Recommendation:
-consider preventing these scenarios by defining a storage gap in each upgradeable parent contract at the end of all the storage variable definitions as follows: `uint256[50] _gap; // gap to reserve storage in the contract for future variable additions.` In such an implementation, the size of the gap would be intentionally decreased each time a new variable was introduced, thereby avoiding overwriting preexisting storage values.
+Consider preventing these scenarios by defining a storage gap in each upgradeable parent contract at the end of all the storage variable definitions as follows: `uint256[50] _gap; // gap to reserve storage in the contract for future variable additions.`

+In such an implementation, the size of the gap would be intentionally decreased each time a new variable was introduced, thereby avoiding overwriting preexisting storage values.
 ___
 ## Slide Screenshot
 ![083.png](../../images/7.%20Audit%20Findings%20101/083.png)